PoolSea-Staking-Pool/smartnode/README.md

   - `poolsea network stats, s` - Get stats about the Poolsea network and its tokens
   - `poolsea network timezone-map, t` - Shows a table of the timezones that node operators belong to
   - `poolsea network node-fee, f` - Get the current network node commission rate
-  - `poolsea network POOL-price, p` - Get the current network POOL price in PLS
+  - `poolsea network rpl-price, p` - Get the current network POOL price in PLS
   - `poolsea network generate-rewards-tree, g` - Generate and save the rewards tree file for the provided interval.
   Note that this is an asynchronous process, so it will return before the file is generated.
   You will need to use `rocketpool service logs api` to follow its progress.